 3. Antelope vs. Deer – Speed.

 Antelopes can outrun deer.
 Of course, it varies by species, but the fastest antelope outruns the fastest deer.
-An antelope’s top speed is 55 miles per hour, but the fastest deer will sprint to about 40 miles per hour.
+An antelope’s top speed is 55 miles per hour, while the fastest deer sprints to about 40 miles per hour.
 Surprisingly, it’s not just the antelope’s speed that’s impressive.
 They have incredible stamina, which allows them to outrun and outlast predators like cheetahs and lions.

 4. Antelope vs. Deer – Locations.

-Deer have a larger range than antelope.
-They live all over the world and can be found in some form on every continent except Antarctica.
-Antelope, on the other hand, have a relatively limited range that includes Africa and parts of Eurasia.
-They aren’t found in Europe or the Americas.
+Deer have a wider range than antelope.
+They can be found throughout much of the world and in some form on every continent except Antarctica.
+Antelope has a somewhat limited range that includes Africa and parts of Asia.
+They are not found in Europe or the Americas.

-Although the pronghorn looks like an antelope, it is not one.
-Pronghorns are members of a separate family known as the Antilocapridae.
-As a result, the Americas have no true antelopes.
+Although the pronghorn resembles an antelope, it is not an antelope.
+The pronghorns belong to a different family altogether called Antilocapridae.
+Therefore, the Americas do not have any true antelopes.

 5. Antelope vs. Deer – Species.

-There are more antelope species than deer species.
-In fact, there are approximately 91 species of antelope, many of which are found in Africa while there are about 43 species of deer, that come from different parts of the world.
+There are more species of antelope than deer.
+There are about 91 species of antelope, most of which come from Africa, while there are about 43 species of deer that come from different parts of the world.

 GET IN TOUCH